FREQUENTLY ASKED QUESTIONS

 So we can sit at the same side of the table as you.

-With our fee only planning model, we avoid conflicts of interests because we are not paid based on products we sell but rather on the advice and the breadth of financial planning we deliver.
+With our fee only planning model, we avoid conflicts of interests because we are not paid based on products we sell.
+We are paid solely for the advice and the breadth of financial planning we deliver.

 It's a priority that our planning and investment management fees are straightforward, transparent and easy for you to understand.
 It's our policy to fully disclose all fees and expenses to our clients.